Py-Ryan/ftg-rewrite/readme.md

         - Renamed `ftg.extensions` to `ftg.modules` for the raw file names passed to the ftg constructor.

     0.5.2:
-        - Move away from pipenv.
+        - Move away from PipeEnv.
         - Small refactor to file structure.
 Use `py -m bot.bot` to run now.
         - Small upgrade to command error handler.

     0.5.3:
         - Fix info command from failing on a github 404 error.
-        - Fix ip command.
-Wasen't migrated to new config.
+        - Fix IP command.
+Was not migrated to new config.
-        - Add new invalid ip check for the ip command.
+        - Add new invalid IP check for the IP command.

+    0.5.4:
+       - Small edit to info command that adds an uptime field for bot info.
+       - Doubled cooldown for the prefix command.